ÆSTHETIC RESONANCES (working title, formerly: magnetics in-material)

 Peter Knudsen’s compositions in music and jazz improvisation.

-Mudi Hachim’s work with clay, sound, water and Sumerian artefacts.
+Mudi Hachim’s work with stone, clay, sound, water and Sumerian artifacts.

 Seshen’s “Lineage” thesis and body choir workshops with voice and dance.